Finite solvable groups with a rational skew-field of noncommutative real rational invariants: Abstract

 \section{Abstract}

-We consider the Noether's problem on the noncommutative real rational functions invariant under the linear action of a finite group.
 For abelian groups the invariant skew-fields are always rational.
 We show that for a solvable group the invariant skew-field is finitely generated.
-The skew-field invariant under a linear action of a solvable group is rational if the action is well-behaved -- given by a so-called complete representation.
+The skew-field invariant under a linear action of a solvable group is rational if the action is well-behaved -- given by a complete representation.
 We determine the groups that admit such representations and call them totally \semunram.
-In the second part we study the reach of totally \semunram groups and classify totally \semunram $p$-groups of rank at most $5$.
+In the second part we study the reach of totally \semunram groups and classify such $p$-groups of rank at most $5$.